still-dreaming-1/vim-project-tags/README.md

 `call project_tags#add_extension('py')`

-Here is an example that support for both python and Lua:
+Here is an example that adds support for both python and Lua:

 `call project_tags#add_extension(['py', 'lua'])`